 New York Aquarium

-It is one of the most enjoyable experiences if you visit New York with your family.
+This is one of the most enjoyable experiences if you visit New York with your family.
 Located on the Coney Island boardwalk, the New York Aquarium is home to more than 500 marine species.
 The visit is organised in an entertaining way through exhibitions and games designed to teach children values related to nature.
-In this guide to the New York Aquarium I give you all the information.
+This guide to the New York Aquarium gives you all the information you need.

 The Bronx Zoo